easytarget/microPyEZfonts/README.md

 Fonts are generated and stored by font family, then character set and vertical size.
 * 560 **Latin-1** font modules cover the basic latin character sets in groups of related characters.
 * 144 **Symbol** modules cover specialist symbol fonts (battery, 7 segment, etc) and the Open Iconic icon sets.

+All provided font modules contain and retain the original copyright notices from the source '.bdf' files, most are very 'free'; but the proportional X11 derived fonts need extra consideration.
+See the documentation on the font index pages for more.

-* **Unicode** font modules need to made on demand using the `bdf2dict` tool, see the Unicode [README](/Unicode/README.md) for details.
+**Unicode** font modules need to made on demand using the `bdf2dict` tool, see the Unicode [README](/Unicode/README.md) for details.
 * There is no sensible way of grouping Unicode fonts into packs that are small enought to be useful on micropython devices.
 The most popular blocks have thousands of characters in them and the resulting files are too large to use sensibly.
 * The `bdf2dict` tool is designed to be easy to install and use, just requiring Python3.7 or higher.
   * You can specify your own charset when prompted on the command line (or via a file/arguments/stdin).
   * The script will output a python font module containing only the characters requested, plus an ascii-art map of the glyphs.
-  * The [efont](http://openlab.ring.gr.jp/efont/) unicode fonts are provided in the Unicode folder, but other fonts in the Latin-1 folder also provide unicode characters; these are noted in the README.
+  * The [efont](http://openlab.ring.gr.jp/efont/) unicode fonts are provided in the Unicode folder, but other fonts in the Latin-1 folder also provide unicode characters; these are noted in the Unicode README.

-All provided font modules contain and retain the original copyright notices from the source '.bdf' files, most are very 'free'; but the proportional X11 derived fonts need extra consideration.
-See the documentation on the font index pages for more.

 # Font creator: [`bdf2dict.py`](bdf2dict.py)